JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Mimics the functionality of the End key.

 ```
-FUNCTION CTextRange2.EndKey (BYVAL Unit AS LONG = tomLine, BYVAL Extend AS LONG = 0) AS LONG
+FUNCTION EndKey (BYVAL Unit AS LONG = tomLine, BYVAL Extend AS LONG = 0) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->EndKey(m_pTextRange2, Unit, Extend, @Delta))
    RETURN Delta